-Any concerns should be reported to your line manager, a member of Senior Leadership or the Finance Director (who can be contacted on +44 1865 249909 or by email to lhaynes@inasp.info); or the Operations Manager (who can be contacted on +44 1865 249909 or by email to cbaker@inasp.info).
+Any concerns should be reported to the Finance Manager (who can be contacted on +44 1865 249909 or by email to kmorgan@inasp.info) or the Operations Manager (who can be contacted on +44 1865 249909 or by email to cbaker@inasp.info).
 Alternatively concerns can be reported using the VS05 - Whistleblowing Policy by email to whistleblowing@inasp.info the concerns will be forwarded to the INASP Board.
-INASP has appointed the Finance Director as the Anti-Fraud, Bribery & Corruption Champion, who will liaise with the Board to address concerns raised.
+INASP has appointed the Finance Manager as the Anti-Fraud, Bribery & Corruption Champion, who will liaise with the Board to address concerns raised.